samtupy/star/user/readme.md

 The above example shows the usage of comments to denote the characters from the scenes, and shows how by defining the character alias rs5 for example, we can then avoid needing to type RoboSoft Five over and over again in the script which can be a huge speed boost.
 Any whitespace is trimmed from the aliases so that space between the equals sign is optional, and an alias defined anywhere in your script will effect the entire document E. you can safely place your aliases at the bottom of your script if you like.
 Aliases can include default rate and pitch parameters, such as `|MadMike = Microsoft Mike<p=9 r=3>` for example.
 If a script line then contains any parameters, that line will override the defaults in the voice alias.

+### Balabolka / balcon tags
+Though they will not be fully explained here as Balabolka provides it's own documentation, it is worth noting that it is possible to use the typical voice tags supported by the Balabolka program, with the exception of the {{Audio=}} tag.
+For example,

+`Sam: Hi there, that's cool! {{Voice=mary}} yeah it really is!`

+Would cause the voice to switch from Sam to mary half way through synthesis.

+If you really want to get the {{Audio=}} tag working with the balcony provider, you must [download balcon.zip](https://www.cross-plus-a.com/balcon.zip) and place the libsamplerate.dll file alongside balcon.exe.
+Be sure you really want to do this though particularly if you want to share voices with others, as it provides access to any audio file on your system given a path!
+For example, if the audio tag is enabled, the following line would embed the specified sounds into the generated stream.

+`Sam: Hi there, {{Audio=C:\Windows\Media\Chord.wav}} that's cool! {{Voice=mary}} yeah it really is! {{Audio=C:\windows\media\notify.wav}}`

 ### Selective rendering
 The final supported feature in the script format allows for selective rendering.
 Often, it might happen that you might want to simply tweak one or 2 lines, or continuously add new voice clips to your audio production as you are sound designing.
 While you could just paste only the part of your script in the field you wish to render, this would mess up any counters which would allow you to account for what order the voice clips should play in.
 Instead, you can wrap groups of lines in `< and >` characters to select only the lines contained within to render, like this.